 Installing a programmable thermostat has many benefits.
-You can set the it to cool the house at night to an optimum temperature for sleeping, drop the temperature doing the day if nobody is home, then warm it up a few degrees prior to getting home.
+You can set it to cool the house at night to an optimum temperature for sleeping, drop the temperature during the day if nobody is home, then warm it up a few degrees prior to getting home.
 This can save money as heating is one of the highest monthly costs.

 The old days of Bell lines are long gone!
 With the internet just about everywhere, Voice Over Internet Protocol (VOIP) lines are commonplace, even through the telephone providers.
 Depending on your technical skills, you can set your own VOIP system up for around $100-150 and have nationwide calling for $4.00 / month.
 The traditional phone infrastructure is being abandoned by major service providers as it’s obsolete.

 LED lights have dropped significantly in cost in the last few years.
 While they are more expensive than incandescent light bulbs, they offer lifespans in the range of 20,000 hours compared to a typical incandescent lifespan of 1200 hours.
 They also use around 10 watts of energy compared to a 60 watt for the incandescent light bulb.